osu-crypto/FuzzyPSI/README.md

 ## Introduction

-This is an implementation of our new, fast [FuzzyPSI]{https://eprint.iacr.org/2022/1011.pdf} protocol accepted at [CRYPTO'22]{https://crypto.iacr.org/2022/}
+This is an implementation of our new, fast [FuzzyPSI](https://eprint.iacr.org/2022/1011.pdf) protocol accepted at [CRYPTO'22](https://crypto.iacr.org/2022/).
+As a representative example we consider the case where Alice has a structured set A with 10 million total points, and Bob has an unstructured set B of 1.2 million points.
+We hold the total cardinality of Alice’s set constant and consider two different ways that her points could be arranged into balls:
+• 6250 balls of radius δ = 20, in 2 dimensions
+• 2778 balls of radius δ = 30, in 2 dimensions

 ## Build